MO-RISE/pontos-data-format/README.md

 The tags follow the general format: `<entity>_<property>_<unit>` where `entity`, `property` and `unit` are constrained to alphanumeric characters.

 This repository adheres to semantic versioning.
+The list of releases are available at https://github.com/MO-RISE/pontos-tags/tags